6320 N. Western Avenue,

 The theater closed in 1990 after an unsuccessful triplexing in 1984 and was afterward used as a community center and still later, as a church.

-Unfortunately, the Nortown was demolished in June-August 2007.
+Unfortunately, the Nortown Theater was demolished in June-August 2007.
 A great deal of the theater’s decorative terra-cotta and plaster was salvaged before the building was torn down.
-Condominiums and two small cinemas (which will cater to Pakistani and Indian audiences), along with retail space, will be replacing the Nortown Theater.
+Condominiums and two small cinemas (which will cater to Pakistani and Indian audiences), along with retail space, were planned to replace the Nortown Theater.
+However these fell through and in January 2016 it was announced a Wendy’s restaurant would be built on the site.

 Just login to your account and subscribe to this theater